Droidec/filescanner/README.md

 The operation proceed until it reaches the end of the nameset file or if there is no more files in the set.
 It is greatly inspired by the [FileBot](https://www.filebot.net) naming convention, but this script will do it for free...

-For example, consider a `name.txt` file containing:
+For example, consider a root `name.txt` file containing:

 ```text
 121045